 The Corporate & Financial Services Department is responsible for administering and maintaining property tax and assessment information, including the issuance of tax certificates.
 Annually, Council approves the Town of Athabasca’s operating and capital budgets.
 From the approved budget, the Town establishes a tax rate to be applied to property assessments.
-The 2019 Tax Rates were approved by Town of Athabasca Council on May 7th, 2019 (Bylaw 005-2020 Tax Rate Bylaw) Amendment to (Bylaw 009-2020)
+The 2023 Tax Rates were approved by Town of Athabasca Council on May 2nd, 2023 (Bylaw 006-2023 Tax Rate Bylaw).

 An updated booklet Guide to Property Assessment and Taxation is available to individuals seeking general information about property assessment in Alberta.